Theo-Roncalli/RNAseq-EMT/README.md

 ## Executing The Pipeline

 The pipeline is used to create a file named "hugo-counts.txt" to which is associated, for each gene, the HUGO identifier and the number of reads aligned for each observation.
 This file is available in the repository _Data/Counts_.
-The steps are as follows.
+The steps are the followings.

 1. Clone the Github repository to your machine
 ```bash